Last updated: May 4, 2026

 Can a spouse get paid?

-Sometimes, but this is one of the most state-specific parts of the whole topic.
+Sometimes, but this is one of the most state-specific parts of the topic.
 New York CDPAP does not allow a spouse.
-Florida’s current LTC waiver is more flexible and can allow some legally responsible relatives under participant direction.
-In other states, spouse rules are tighter or depend on the exact sub-program.
+Other states may allow a spouse only in certain programs or for certain services.
 Always ask before relying on spouse pay.

 How much do family caregivers get paid?

 There is no single national rate.
 Pay depends on the number of approved hours, the wage rate in the county or plan, and the type of service.
-In California IHSS, the county determines the hourly rate.
-In VA PCAFC, the stipend varies by approval level and local wage data.
-In paid family leave programs, the payment is based on your wages, not on hours of caregiving.
+VA stipends and paid family leave use different payment rules.

 How long does it take to get approved?